I Want To...

 Truth: The benefits are limited.

 “Doing crosswords and other puzzles is a form of memory training.
 People can improve their memory by doing those sorts of things,” Lyketsos says.
 However, a puzzle will only strengthen the type of memory it uses.
 If you do crossword puzzles, you’ll get better at doing crosswords, he says.
 If you read mystery stories, you’ll get better at solving mysteries.
 But these won’t necessarily help you remember directions or people’s names better.
+And, benefits only seem to last as long as you keeping doing the puzzles; when you stop, whatever benefit you had could be lost.

 If you’re looking for meaningful memory boosts, put these truths into practice.